gilp06/inkscape-quick-figures/README.md

 ## Features

-- Creating new figures straight from vscode.
+- Creating new figures straight from vscode and opening them in inkscape.
-    - On creation the extension will open it in Inkscape
 - Updating all figures in workspace and generating pdf-tex files
 - Automatically regenerating pdf-tex files whenever *.svgs are updated.